Gonzalo Rodríguez (racing driver)

-Gonzalo "Gonchi" Rodríguez Bongoll (January 22, 1972 – September 11, 1999) was a Uruguayan racing driver.
-He was killed in an accident at Laguna Seca Raceway during practice for a CART race.
+Gonzalo "Gonchi" Rodríguez Bongoll (January 22, 1971 – September 11, 1999) was a Uruguayan racing driver.
+He was killed in a crash at Laguna Seca Raceway during practice for the 1999 Honda Grand Prix of Monterey CART race which would have been his second start in the series.

 Career

 He showed promise in Formula 3000 for three seasons, taking two wins in 1998 at Spa-Francorchamps and Nürburgring, winning the following season in Monaco and finishing third in both championships.
 Following a rotation of drivers as team mates to Al Unser Jr. in CART Penske Racing's second car, he was given his opportunity at the Detroit Grand Prix in 1999 and scored a point in his only race.

 Death

 At the Laguna Seca Raceway during a practice session for his second CART race, he was fatally injured in a crash.
 A stuck throttle was initially thought to be the cause for his car overshooting the braking point, leaving the track, striking a tire barrier and slamming into a concrete wall behind the barrier at the entry of the Corkscrew corner.
 Review of the in-car telemetry refuted this supposition.
 The impact caused his car to flip over the barrier and land upside down on the other side of the wall.
 Rodríguez was killed instantly by a basilar skull fracture caused by the impact with the wall, which was lined by only a thin layer of tires.
 Because of the incident, an additional tire wall was installed at the end of the straight.

+In 2021, teammate Al Unser, Jr. released his biography Al Unser, Jr.: A Checkered Past, written by motorsport author Jade Gurss.
+Unser noted the nuances of the incident, basing information on what happened to him during various testing and practice sessions during the season.
+Both he and Rodríguez were driving the Lola B99/00 chassis and not the Penske PC-27 chassis for the weekend, and he specifically noted a mechanical nuance with the Hewland gearbox in the Lola versus the Xtrac used by the Penske and Reynard chassis.

+Unser believed the Hewland gearbox downshifted to neutral in the crash while Rodríguez was making a shift.

-Rodríguez had a contract in place to compete in the 2000 CART championship with Patrick Racing.
+Rodríguez had a contract in place to compete in the 2000 CART championship with Patrick Racing, and there were rumours that Minardi could hire him for the 2001 Formula One season.